RuiChen12/RuiChen12.github.io/essays/AiUse.md

 In the future, I think AI will become even more common in education.
 Maybe AI will write perfect code that fits your whole project.
 But that also means programmers will need to understand deeper skills—things AI can’t do yet.

-The challenge is: if AI gets too good, students might not learn enough.
+The challenge is: that if AI gets too good, students might not learn enough.
 But if we learn how to use it wisely, AI can make education better for everyone.

 ## VIII.
 Conclusion